 If your child has high medical needs and is enrolled in a Catholic primary school in Victoria, s/he may be eligible for a service provided in partnership with the Royal Children’s Hospital (RCH).
-The RCH Home and Community Care Service is available to schools upon request through Catholic Education Melbourne.
+The RCH Schoolcare Program is available to schools upon request through Catholic Education Melbourne.

 Child Safe Standards

-Parents will be aware that in recent times school leadership teams have been reviewing and strengthening their child safe practices and working with all staff and parents to maintain a culture of child safety across all aspects of their school community.
+School leadership teams regularly review and strengthen their child safe practices, and work with staff and parents to maintain a culture of child safety across all aspects of their school community.

-All schools have a duty of care to ensure children are learning, not only in a safe physical environment, but within a community that consists of a whole school culture of child safety, where respect, understanding and compassion for others is an integral part of all that we do.
+All schools have a duty of care to ensure children are learning, not only in a safe physical environment, but within a community where child safety is embedded in the school culture.
+This requires respect, understanding and compassion for others as an integral part of all that we do.

 Schools have to meet legal requirements for the care, safety and welfare of students.
-As of 1 August 2016, schools also need to meet the new Victorian child safe standards.
+As of 1 August 2016, schools also need to meet the Victorian Child Safe Standards.

 Catholic schools take bullying seriously and have a commitment to the safety and protection of all children in their care.
 Likewise parents have a key role in preventing and responding to bullying.